 For those of you who don’t know me: My name is Bill Bradley, I am the owner of Mediterranean Living and I’m a Registered Dietitian.
+I am on a weight loss journey.
 I am also a new father.
 My wife Christine and I recently moved out to the country (I was still moving stuff in to our new house just a few days before Sophia was born).
 It has been a crazy, hectic time with a lot of support from friends and family.
 Being a new dad has changed me in many ways.
 I feel much more serious about my business, for example, but even more importantly, I feel motivated to be healthier.
 Being an older dad (I’m now 56), I want to be as healthy as I can for Sophia and also for me, (and for Christine).

 About 10 years ago, my mom, who was very overweight her whole life, passed away.
 She had colon cancer and she never went to the doctor until it was too late.
 She had lost over 100 pounds in a year and she was thrilled about it.
 She had, at times, weighed over 300 pounds and to lose so much weight felt to her like a great achievement.
 Unfortunately, it was the cancer that got her there and sadly, she left us much too early.